UH-Connect/home-page/index.md

   <li><a href="https://www.digitalocean.com//">Digital Ocean</a> for hosting our website app</li>
 </ul>

+<h2>Early Feedback</h2>

+"Your interface is nice and straightforward.
+The nice color and template choice for the website makes it stand out without being overbearing like some other sites. could use a more in-depth home page with some cool animations but it is what it is" - Anonymous

 <h2 id="organization">Organization</h2>

 All of our work is available for others to view.